sljepic/build-ci-cd-project/README.md

 ## Enhancements

-In order to improve current project, this workflow can be created inside of GitHub Actions, where pros and cons would be evaluated and documented.
+In order to improve the current project, this workflow can be created inside of GitHub Actions, where pros and cons would be evaluated and documented.
 Moreover, this project could be re-implemented in more languages that Azure supports, like C# and JavaScript.

 ## Demo